jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `ee` `global-directory` use '*' for `<global-directory name>`.

 ## syntax of the operation to get the `ee` `global-directory` `path`
-the path of the directory to scan. it is treated as an absolute path, unless the `relative-to` attribute is specified, in which case the value is treated as relative to that path. if treated as an absolute path, the actual runtime pathname specified by the value of this attribute will be determined as follows: if this value is already absolute, then the value is directly used. otherwise, the runtime pathname is resolved in a `system-dependent` way.  on unix systems, a relative pathname is made absolute by resolving it against the current user directory. on `microsoft` windows systems, a relative pathname is made absolute by resolving it against the current directory of the drive named by the pathname, if any; if not, it is resolved against the current user directory. get the `ee` `global-directory` `path` attribute.
+the path of the directory to scan. it is treated as an absolute path, unless the '`relative-to`' attribute is specified, in which case the value is treated as relative to that path. if treated as an absolute path, the actual runtime pathname specified by the value of this attribute will be determined as follows: if this value is already absolute, then the value is directly used. otherwise, the runtime pathname is resolved in a `system-dependent` way.  on unix systems, a relative pathname is made absolute by resolving it against the current user directory. on `microsoft` windows systems, a relative pathname is made absolute by resolving it against the current directory of the drive named by the pathname, if any; if not, it is resolved against the current user directory. get the `ee` `global-directory` `path` attribute.
 `/subsystem=ee/global-directory=<global-directory name>:read-attribute(name=path)`

 ## syntax of the operation to get the `ee` `global-directory` `relative-to`
-the name of another previously named path, or one of the standard paths provided by the system. if `relative-to` is provided, the value of the path attribute is treated as relative to the path specified by this attribute. the standard paths provided by the system include: `jboss.home` - the root directory of the `jboss` as distribution, `user.home` - `user's` home directory, `user.dir` - `user's` current working directory, `java.home` - java installation directory, `jboss.server.base.dir` - root directory for an individual server instance, `jboss.server.data.dir` - directory the server will use for persistent data file storage, `jboss.server.log.dir` - directory the server will use for log file storage, `jboss.server.tmp.dir` - directory the server will use for temporary file storage, and `jboss.domain.servers.dir` - directory under which a host controller will create the working area for individual server instances. get the `ee` `global-directory` `relative-to` attribute.
+the name of another previously named path, or one of the standard paths provided by the system. if '`relative-to`' is provided, the value of the 'path' attribute is treated as relative to the path specified by this attribute. the standard paths provided by the system include: `jboss.home` - the root directory of the `jboss` as distribution, `user.home` - `user's` home directory, `user.dir` - `user's` current working directory, `java.home` - java installation directory, `jboss.server.base.dir` - root directory for an individual server instance, `jboss.server.data.dir` - directory the server will use for persistent data file storage, `jboss.server.log.dir` - directory the server will use for log file storage, `jboss.server.tmp.dir` - directory the server will use for temporary file storage, and `jboss.domain.servers.dir` - directory under which a host controller will create the working area for individual server instances. get the `ee` `global-directory` `relative-to` attribute.
 `/subsystem=ee/global-directory=<global-directory name>:read-attribute(name=relative-to)`